mongoose-os/mos/README.md

 $ sudo docker-compose up
 ```

-If you are running any firewall on your network or using EC2 instance - remember to add an exception to allow incoming conenction to the server on port 8000
+If you are running any firewall on your network or using EC2 instance - remember to add an exception to allow incoming connections to the server on port 8000

 Run the build from your local machine:

 ```
 $ mos build --platfrom <YOUR PLATFORM HERE> --server http://IP:8000
 ```
-If you receive an error that files is too big - remove you local deps folder and launch build again.
+If you receive an error that files is too big - remove you local deps folder and run the build again.
-By default your machien will try to send to build server all teh files with libraries together with the source code what makes the file pretty big.
+By default your machien will try to send to build server all the files with libraries together with the source code what makes the file pretty big.
 If you remove the local deps folder it will only send your source files and pull all necessery libraries remotely.

-Once the build is complete your newly built firmware will be send back to your ./build/fw directory and is ready to be flash to your local device.
+Once the build is complete your newly built firmware will be sent back to your ./build/fw directory and is ready to be flash to your local device.